Former Minnesota officer charged in shooting of Daunte Wright

 Outside Potter's home in Champlin, north of Brooklyn Center, concrete barricades and tall metal fencing had been set up and police cars were in the driveway.
 After Floyd's death last year, protesters demonstrated several times at the home of Derek Chauvin, the former Minneapolis officer now on trial in Floyd's death.

 Brooklyn Center, a suburb just north of Minneapolis, has seen its racial demographics shift dramatically in recent years.
-In 2000, more than 70 per cent of the city was white.
+In 2000, more than 70% of the city was white.
 Today, a majority of residents are Black, Asian or Hispanic.

 However, Elliott has acknowledged that the police force has "very few people of colour."